U.S. drafts outline of new U.N. Syria resolution

 Russia, U.N. diplomats said, has indicated that it would support a resolution that focuses exclusively on the humanitarian crisis without any mention of the political situation.
 Arab and Western diplomats, however, say that such a resolution would be unacceptable to them.

-The new U.S. initiative, they said, could succeed since the Chinese have signalled that they might not want to keep vetoing Syria resolutions in the council.
+The new U.S. initiative, they said, could succeed since the Chinese have signaled that they might not want to keep vetoing Syria resolutions in the council.

 They said that Chinese diplomats have repeatedly attempted to justify their February 4 veto of a European-Arab draft resolution that would have endorsed an Arab League plan calling for Assad to step aside so his deputy could arrange free elections, saying they were voting against "regime change," not the Arab League.